How do I know if my return is on time?

 What is my penalty if I file or pay a return late?

-The Department of Revenue is required to assess a five percent late penalty if
+The Department of Revenue is required to assess a nine percent late penalty if

 the tax due on a return filed by a taxpayer is not paid by the due date.
 Late